-Science Friday is a weekly science talk show, broadcast live over public radio stations nationwide.
+Science Friday is a weekly two-hour science talk show, broadcast live over public radio stations nationwide.
 Each week, the show focuses on science topics that are in the news and tries to bring an educated, balanced discussion to bear on the scientific issues at hand.
 Panels of expert guests join host Ira Flatow, a veteran science journalist, to discuss science and to take questions from listeners during the call-in portion of the program.

 Airs on KQED Public Radio on Fridays from 11am to 1pm.
 Note: Topics for Science Friday may not appear below until the day of the broadcast.